-2.4.8.3.1 Financial liabilities carried at amortised cost
+2.4.8.3.1 Loans and borrowings

 After initial recognition, interest bearing loans and borrowings are subsequently measured at amortised cost using the effective interest rate method.
 Gains and losses are recognised in the consolidated statement of profit or loss when the liabilities are derecognised as well as through the effective interest rate amortisation process.